 - EC is planning to introduce EVMs equipped with VVPAT machines for the 2019 Lok Sabha elections.

-What are the advantages of Electronic Voting Machine?
+What are the advantages of an Electronic Voting Machine?

 - The major problems of paper ballots are their printing, storage, and transportation which involve huge expenditure, lakhs of ballot boxes needed for each election and logistics problems with their safe storage between elections.

 - Using EVMs mean doing away with paper ballots thus saving paper and hence trees.